 Major Materials Used in Extensions

-The materials used in single storey extensions can vary widely, depending on the design complexity and the quality chosen.
+The materials used in single storey extensions vary widely, depending on the design complexity and quality chosen.
 Common materials include bricks, concrete, steel, insulation, roofing, and siding.
-High-end materials like marble or granite may add significant costs.
-Conversely, affordable options like brick or concrete can help manage expenses.
-For instance, in the UK, the materials for a single storey extension can range from £1,800 to £2,100 per square meter, based on chosen materials.
+High-end materials like marble or granite add significant costs.
+Affordable options like brick or concrete can help manage expenses.
+For instance, in the UK, materials for a single storey extension range from £1,800 to £2,100 per square meter, based on chosen materials.

-Labor costs can also vary significantly depending on the region and the contractor chosen.
-In the UK, labor costs can range from £1,000 to £2,000 per square meter, depending on the complexity of the project and the contractor's experience.
-In contrast, labor costs in the US can range from $20,000 to $50,000 or more for a single storey extension, depending on the location and the contractor's fees.
-It's essential to research local labor costs and contractor fees to ensure a fair and competitive price for the project.
+Labor costs can vary significantly depending on the region and contractor chosen.
+In the UK, labor costs range from £1,000 to £2,000 per square meter, depending on the complexity of the project and contractor’s experience.
+In contrast, labor costs in the US range from $20,000 to $50,000 or more for a single storey extension, depending on the location and contractor’s fees.

 Importance of Quality Materials for Long-Term Savings